Vyral/base-template/_posts/2019-01-07-working-as-a-solo-agent-vs--joining-a-team-which-is-better.md

 enclosure: >-
   https://s3.amazonaws.com/vyralmarketing/Jerimiah+Taylor/Videos/San+Diego/San+Diego+Real+Estate+Career-+Should+You+Join+A+Team_.mp4
 pullquote: >-
-  Working as a single agent is the superior choice in the long-term, but that joining a team may be a good starting place for new agents.
+  Working as a single agent is the superior choice in the long-term, but joining a team may be a good starting place for new agents.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true